fluxnet/shuttle/docs/developer_guide.rst

 Overview
 --------

-The FLUXNET Shuttle Library uses a plugin-based architecture where each FLUXNET network is implemented as a plugin.
+The FLUXNET Shuttle Library uses a plugin-based architecture where each FLUXNET data hub is implemented as a plugin.
 The core API provides direct access to these plugins and the orchestrator that coordinates them.

 Key Components
 ~~~~~~~~~~~~~~

-- **FluxnetShuttle**: Main orchestrator that coordinates multiple network plugins
+- **FluxnetShuttle**: Main orchestrator that coordinates multiple data hub plugins
-- **NetworkPlugin**: Abstract base class for network-specific implementations
+- **DataHubPlugin**: Abstract base class for data hub-specific implementations
 - **PluginRegistry**: Manages plugin registration and instantiation
 - **ErrorCollectingIterator**: Async iterator that collects errors while continuing to yield results

 Using FluxnetShuttle
 --------------------

-The ``FluxnetShuttle`` class provides an interface for working with multiple network plugins simultaneously.
+The ``FluxnetShuttle`` class provides an interface for working with multiple data hub plugins simultaneously.

 Basic Usage
 ~~~~~~~~~~~